yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 Some of these applications also create multiple databases - for example, 1 DB per customer.
 In such cases, using the current architecture will result in a huge number of tablets.
 For example, creating 1000 such DBs will result in 8 million tablets (assuming that each DB has 1000 tables and each table has 8 tablets).

-We’ve seen practical limitations to the number of tablets that YugabyteDB can handle per node.
+We've seen practical limitations to the number of tablets that YugabyteDB can handle per node.
 Typically, we recommend that we have 3000 tablets / node at max.
 Also, creating 8 tablets for small tables which have few GB of data is wasteful.

 For such use cases, we want to provide an ability to do tablet colocation.
-With this feature, we’ll create 1 tablet for a database and all tables in the DB will be colocated on the same tablet.
+With this feature, we'll create 1 tablet for a database and all tables in the DB will be colocated on the same tablet.
 This will reduce the overhead from creating multiple tablets for small tables and help us scale such use cases.

 ## Requirements